Concerted cultivation: Structured activities

 American middle class parents engage in concerted cultivation parenting by attempting to foster children's talents through organized leisure activities, which theoretically teach them to respect authority and how to interact in a structured environment.
 Learning how to interact in a structured environment much like a classroom gives students a head start in school because they are identified as intelligent or 'good' students.
 Other aspects of concerted cultivation include emphasis on reasoning skills and language use.
 Parents challenge their children to think critically and to speak properly and frequently, especially when interacting with adults.
 These skills also set the child apart in academic settings as well as give them confidence in social situations.
 By learning these traits, they are advancing themselves in their surroundings.
 Another difference is the involvement parents have in their children's lives.
 Parents are much more involved in following their children's academic progression.
 Through this process children from a concerted cultivation upbringing supposedly feel more entitled in their academic endeavors and will feel more responsible because they know that their parents are highly involved.

 Parenting practices

 In social stratification (a specific area of study in sociology) different parenting practices lead children to have different upbringings.
 Differences in child rearing are identified and associated with different social classes.

 The two types of child rearing that are introduced by Annette Lareau are concerted cultivation and natural growth.
 Concerted cultivation parenting is associated with those parents who have traditionally white collar jobs and those considered to be part of the upper class.
 Natural growth parenting is associated with blue collar workers of the working class.
 Parenting practices do not apply exclusively to social classes, but they are highly correlated.
-She claims that the only defining factor as to how a child is raised is the amount of credit that his or her parents have.
-There is not an indirect correlation between money and child rearing practices; however, wealth and income are the most significant defining factors as to which child-rearing practice will be used.